verlok/verlok.github.io/_posts/2021-09-26-vanilla-lazyload-vs-lazysizes.md

 ### Can lazyload responsive images

-Both vanilla-lazyload and lazysizes can lazyload responsive images by all kinds, e.g. simple `img` tag like the following
+Both vanilla-lazyload and lazysizes can lazyload responsive images by all kinds.

+The simple `img` tag...

 ```html
 <img src="..." srcset="..." sizes="...">
 ```

+...and the `picture` tag with multiple `source` tags:

 ```html
 <picture>